Walmart achieves unprecedented safety results by building employee knowledge and translating it into job action

 Besides appealing to a multi-generational workforce, Woodlin was also looking for a solution that would meet several key requirements:

 - Ensure fast and easy access to training to avoid time away from work

 In 2012, Woodlin began implementing the Axonify solution.
 In a nutshell, Axonify helps employees build, sustain, and share knowledge in a fun, engaging, and gamified way.
-It personalizes learning to target and close individual knowledge gaps, giving employees the confidence to perform their roles to the best of their ability.
-And this helps organizations achieve their potential because employees have the right knowledge in their heads and at their fingertips, which ultimately drives real business results.
+It personalises learning to target and close individual knowledge gaps, giving employees the confidence to perform their roles to the best of their ability.
+And this helps organisations achieve their potential because employees have the right knowledge in their heads and at their fingertips, which ultimately drives real business results.

-Today, more than 75,000 Walmart associates in more than 150 distribution centers across the United States engage with the Axonify solution.
+Today, more than 75,000 Walmart associates in more than 150 distribution centres across the United States engage with the Axonify solution.
 During each shift, these associates log on to the Axonify platform (while they have some down time) and spend 3-5 minutes playing a fun game while answering safety questions.
 Since Axonify provides instant feedback, employees know which questions they’ve answered correctly and where they need improvement.
 Since the system also remembers their responses, the next time employees log in, they receive questions to reinforce information they know, as well as follow up on information they don’t know.
 This ensures knowledge increases and associates don’t forget what they’ve learned previously.
 Besides this, employees can see their individual progress as well as how they measure up against their peers, sparking friendly competition between coworkers.

 Tying learning to business results

 Fast-forward to today and Walmart’s existing safety program, which was already solid, is now arguably the world’s best:

 - Recordable incidents at 8 of Walmart’s distribution centres decreased by 54% during the pilot, morale has been elevated, and injury expenses mitigated